chen-yiliang/ProstaTD/README.md

 | 4 | esadv4, psiv15, pwhv2, pwhv7 | Remaining videos |
 | 5 | psiv3, psiv21, pwhv3, pwhv5, pwhv6 | Remaining videos |

+> [!WARNING]
-**Note:** Unlike the setting in the paper, we recommend a nnUNet-style/COCO-style split protocol that **does not use a validation set**.
+>  Unlike the setting in the paper, we recommend a nnUNet-style/COCO-style split protocol that **does not use a validation set**.
 The selection of validation videos can severely bias performance metrics, as these videos often contain **rare triplets** (a phenomenon also observed in CholecT50).
 Consequently, a more robust setting is to eliminate the validation set and perform cross-validation directly on the test folds.

 ## 📈 Evaluation Toolkit

 To ensure fair comparison of model performance and to enable future evaluation across different surgical scenarios, we have also developed a dedicated **triplet detection evaluation toolkit**.
 This package provides consistent metrics and evaluation protocols tailored for **instrument–verb–target detection** tasks, helping the community to benchmark models under a unified standard.

 For details, please check our **Evaluation Toolkit** at [ivtdmetrics folder](ivtdmetrics/README.md) in this repo.

+> [!TIP]
+> Fair comparison between NMS-based and NMS-free methods is inherently challenging.
+The IoU threshold and confidence score significantly influence NMS performance, and taking the Top-100 predictions typically favors DETR approaches by design.
+Alternatively, using pycocotools for mAP calculation is also acceptable (results may slightly differ from Ultralytics), and the choice depends on your specific evaluation requirements.

 ## 🤖 Baseline Models and Training